Revolutions of 1848: Other English-speaking countries

-In Britain, while the middle classes had been pacified by their inclusion in the extension of the franchise in the Reform Act 1832, the consequential agitations, violence, and petitions of the Chartist movement came to a head with their peaceful petition to Parliament of 1848.
+In the United Kingdom, while the middle classes had been pacified by their inclusion in the extension of the franchise in the Reform Act 1832, the consequential agitations, violence, and petitions of the Chartist movement came to a head with their peaceful petition to Parliament of 1848.
 The repeal in 1846 of the protectionist agricultural tariffs – called the "Corn Laws" – had defused some proletarian fervour.

 In the Isle of Man, there were ongoing efforts to reform the self-elected House of Keys, but no revolution took place.
 Some of the reformers were encouraged by events in France in particular.

 In the United States, opinions were polarized, with Democrats and reformers in favour, although they were distressed at the degree of violence involved.
 Opposition came from conservative elements, especially Whigs, southern slaveholders, orthodox Calvinists, and Catholics.
 About 4,000 German exiles arrived and some became fervent Republicans in the 1850s, such as Carl Schurz.
 Kossuth toured America and won great applause, but no volunteers or diplomatic or financial help.

-Following rebellions in 1837 and 1838, 1848 in Canada saw the establishment of responsible government in Nova Scotia and The Canadas, the first such governments in the British Empire outside Great Britain.
-John Ralston Saul has argued that this development is tied to the revolutions in Europe, but described the Canadian approach to the revolutionary year of 1848 as "talking their way ...out of the empire's control system and into a new democratic model", a stable democratic system which has lasted to the present day.
+Following rebellions in 1837 and 1838, 1848 in Canada saw the establishment of responsible government in Nova Scotia and The Canadas, the first such governments in the British Empire outside the United Kingdom.
+John Ralston Saul has argued that this development is tied to the revolutions in Europe, but described the Canadian approach to the revolutionary year of 1848 as "talking their way ... out of the empire's control system and into a new democratic model", a stable democratic system which has lasted to the present day.
 Tory and Orange Order in Canada opposition to responsible government came to a head in riots triggered by the Rebellion Losses Bill in 1849.
 They succeeded in the burning of the Parliament Buildings in Montreal, but, unlike their counterrevolutionary counterparts in Europe, they were ultimately unsuccessful.